 Imagine stepping into a new management role, eager to lead your team to success.
-The challenges of guiding a new employee can be significant, but with the right support both that employee and the team as a whole will thrive.
-The problem is finding the right way to support that employee, at the right time, with the right tools.
+The challenges of guiding a new employee can be significant, but with the right support, your new employee can shorten the learning curve and thrive.
+The problem is finding the right way to support the employee, at the right time, with the right tools.

-In this article, we will walk you through what that journey looks like, how it benefits you, how it benefits your team, and show you the path to rapid success.
+In this article, we will walk you through what the journey looks like, how it benefits you, how it benefits your new direct report, and show you the path to rapid success.
 Throughout, we will look at this concept through the lens of Beth, a new manager, and Charles, her recently hired team member in a hypothetical scenario.

 The Journey Begins: Setting the Stage for Leadership and Growth